-This itinerary is for independent travelers who already know the South coast of France and who are looking for discovering the “inside” of the country.
+This itinerary is for independent travelers who may already know the southern coast of France and who are looking for discovering the “inside” of the country.
+Five regions that are totally different from each other, showing you the diversity of France.

 based on double occupancy.